Muckring/myFirstPyProject/README.md

-This repo is meant to show my progress in my study of the Python Programming Language
+This is not a project.
+I have created this repo to track my progress as I study Python.